A website migration is one of the most dreaded scenarios in search engine optimization.

 - Valid sitemap

 Then, analyze your content to determine your current SEO standing.
-If you’re using our platform already, create dashboards to monitor these metrics, and compare them with results after the move.
+If you’re using our platform already, create dashboards to monitor these metrics and compare them with results after the move.

 Create a list of top keywords you’re going to monitor to measure the effect of site transition to your search visibility.
 The number of keywords you include on the list is irrelevant.
 What's important about them is that they should quickly reveal potential challenges after the migration.

-As a last thing, consider how much difference there is between the current and new sites.
+Lastly, consider how much difference there is between the current and new sites.

 Part II.
 The Development Stage

-Step #1 - Creating a Redirect List
+Step #1.
+Create a Redirect List

-(Unfortunately, this is also one area developers often skip, naturally focusing on code and other issues more relevant to them.)
+Unfortunately, this is also one area developers often skip, naturally focusing on code and other issues more relevant to them.

-Prepare a list of URLs that need to be redirected with 301s.
+To avoid that disaster, prepare a list of URLs that need to be redirected with 301s.